 Volunteer: Two new Special Interest Groups (SIGs)

-A Special Interest Group (SIG) is a group of members who share a common interest in a topic, who meet on a regular basis to discuss trends, share ideas, and work on collaborative projects for SIG members or the larger MAC community.
+A Strategic Interest Group (SIG) is a group of members who share a common interest in a topic, who meet on a regular basis to discuss trends, share ideas, and work on collaborative projects for SIG members or the larger MAC community.
 Such projects could be something as simple as designing and delivering a session for the annual conference or producing content for the MAC website, or something more advanced, like creating new educational or training resources.
 The general goal of SIGs is to build community and enable networking among members with common interests linked to MAC's mission.

 Today, MAC has one primary SIG: The Bank Consortium, which is open only to bank members of MAC.
 They meet once a month, contribute a session to the annual conference, and are working on a new member resource called the MAC-PACK.

 Currently, we are in the early stages of considering two new SIGS: